 - Baking powder: make sure it's not expired.

-This is an old-fashioned muffin recipe, where the wet ingredients are mixed in a bowl and the dry ingredients in another.
-The two are then combined.
+This is an old-fashioned muffin recipe.
+The wet ingredients are mixed in one bowl, and the dry ingredients are mixed in another.
+The two are then combined lightly, without beating, so you get the fluffiest muffins possible.

 - Muffin tin: I like to use paper liners (paper cups or muffin liners) because it's easier to clean afterward, they keep the muffins moist and are great if you want to transport them.
 But you can simply butter or use baking spray for the muffin pan.